hailianghuang/Fine-mapping/readme.txt

 A sample dataset was provided at "dat/", including:
 1. example.raw: genotype data generated using the --recodeA option in PLINK (HTTP://pngu.mgh.harvard.edu/~purcell/plink/).
 Each row is a sample and each column is a SNP.
 2. example.pheno: phenotype for the samples.
 0 is control, 1 is UC and 2 is CD.
 3. pcs.txt: covariate file.
-Each row is a sample and each column is covariate you want to adjust for.
+Each row is a sample and each column is a covariate you want to adjust for.

-Fine-mapping can be performed by executing source("code/finemapping.r") in the R console.
+Fine-mapping can be performed by calling source("code/finemapping.r") in the R console.
 Output files will be saved in the "result/" folder, including:
-1. repos.txt: detailed summary statistics, for diagnostics.
+1. repos.txt: summary statistics of all SNPs (mostly for diagnostics).
 2. credible.txt: a list of SNPs in the 99% credible set.
-Column headers should be self explanatory.
+Column headers should be self-explanatory.
 The "probNormed" column has the posterior probability for the SNPs, and the "R" column is the correlation coefficient between the SNP and the lead SNP in the signal.